Cashu-TS - v4.0.0-rc3

 export DEV=1

-make cdk-up
+make cdk-stable-up

-make nutshell-up
+make nutshell-stable-up

 On Apple Silicon the Makefile detects arm64 and runs the container with an amd64 image automatically, if you need to override, pass PLATFORM=linux/amd64 or PLATFORM=linux/arm64.